rgl/unity-example-windows-vagrant/README.md

 After a `vagrant up` you should have a VM with Unity installed.
-You still need to [activate](https://docs.unity3d.com/Manual/LicensesAndActivation.html) it by launching Unity from the Desktop shortcut.
+You still need to [activate](https://docs.unity3d.com/Manual/LicensesAndActivation.html) it by launching Unity Hub from the Desktop shortcut.

 After Unity is activated, you can build `Build\Cube.exe` from the command line with: